elemiller31/Math195-Final-Project/README.md

 Use maup.assign to assign the Congressional Districts to the Voting precinct data.
+  -> in the data management part of 11/18
 Use a join to combine the US Census demographic precinct data to the Voting precinct data.

 This should form one big shapefile with all the info needed.